‘Keeping Awake,’ The Innocence Mission

-The musical accompaniment is perfect, beginning with husband Don Peris’s crystal clear electric guitar playing during the verses, echoing through the song.
-By the chorus, a light drum has kicked in, with an Karen accompanying Don on an acoustic guitar.
+The musical accompaniment is perfect, beginning with Don Peris’s crystal clear electric guitar playing during the verses, echoing through the song.
+By the chorus, a light drum has kicked in, with Karen Peris accompanying her husband on an acoustic guitar.
 Her crystal clear, childlike voice lends to the nostalgia of warm beds, fighting sleep and comfort and security.
 She explains, “Hearing your voice in the blue light / Calming people in the house.”
 It’s a feeling of security and curiosity, wanting to stay up and listen before sleep takes over.

 It’s a great opening to an album which doesn’t have a bad song on it.
 And “Keeping Awake” keeps you interested despite the delightful experiences that it brings back for almost everyone – trying to stay awake and be an adult while your childlike body takes over and takes you off to dreamland.
 “Keeping Awake” is dreamy and sweet, and it brings a smile to my face every time I hear it.
 It’s near perfection from a group at their creative peak.